 - Using blotting paper, remove the extra glycerine.

 Therefore, the onion peel cell experiment is an engrossing activity that can help a student to observe and study the plant cell structure.
-Students can prepare the temporary slide and observe the differences between the slide with stained onion skin or the slide without any stain.
-The microscopic observation of onion peel cells will allow students to examine each component of onion cells closely.
+Students can prepare the temporary slide and observe the differences between the slide with stained onion skin and the slide without any stain.
+The microscopic observation of onion peel cells will allow students to closely examine each component of onion cells.